yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/04-preferred-size/README.md

 }
 ```

 To see the labels adjust to different text lengths, select a node or edge and press F2 to edit the label.
-Press Ctrl+Return to insert a line break.
+Press Ctrl+Enter to insert a line break.

 We also adjust the translate transform of the text element in `createVisual` to consider the padding vertically.